chrisgrieser/nvim-alt-substitute/README.md

 - Incremental preview of the substitution.
 - Supports ranges
 - The `g` flag is supported and works like with `:substitute`.
-- Extensibility: Support for more flavors is easy to add.
-[Pull Requests adding more regex flavors are welcome.](#add-support-for-more-regex-flavors)

 ```lua
 :%s /\(\w\+\)\d\+/\1/g          -- :substitute